Homomorphisms between braid groups: Castel's theorem and extensions

 \section{Castel's theorem and extensions}

-In this section we give our proof of Castel's theorem, which classifies homomorphisms $\B_n \to \B_n$ for $n \geq 6$.
-In addition to extending Castel's result to the case $n \geq 5$ (Theorem~\ref{thm:castel}), we prove as a separate theorem an extension to the case $n=4$, which accounts for the exceptional homomorphism $\B_4 \to \B_3$ (Theorem~\ref{thm:castel4}).
+In this section we give our proof of Castel's classification of homomorphisms $\B_n \to \B_n$.
+Castel's original theorem classifies homomorphisms $\B_n \to \B_n$ for $n \geq 6$.
+In addition to extending the classification to the case $n \geq 5$ (Theorem~\ref{thm:castel}), we prove as a separate theorem an extension to the case $n=4$, which accounts for the exceptional homomorphism $\B_4 \to \B_3$ (Theorem~\ref{thm:castel4}).
 We prove each of these theorems in a separate subsection.